-Summary: About how to fix the frozen Mac (All scenarios included).
-If your Mac keeps freezing and won't start, run iBoysoft Data Recovery for Mac to recover unsaved documents or files from the latest frozen Mac.
+Summary: About how to fix the frozen Mac without losing your work (All scenarios included).
+If your Mac keeps freezing and won't start, run iBoysoft Data Recovery for Mac in macOS Recovery to recover lost files.

 Without warning, your Mac or Apple M1 Mac becomes unresponsive, which prevents you from continuing your work.
 Or, your Mac keeps freezing after upgrading to Sonoma.

 Usually, you may run into the occasions listed below:

 - The apps become unresponsive with a spinning beach ball and the cursor won't move.

 - The MacBook freezes when opening the lid and fails to wake up from sleep mode.